K-Konstantinidis/Email/README.md

 # Email
-A Java project, where you can send an Email.

-This is a java project, in which you can send an email to someone else.
+Sending an Email fast and easy!
+No need to open a browser and connect to your email.

 After running the program, a Content Pane will appear.
 There you can insert the email of the recipient.
-If the mail is valid, then a new panel will be appear.
+If the mail is valid, then a new panel will appear.

-In this panel you will write your Email and yout Password.
-You will also type the subject(not necessary) and the message of the mail.
+In the 2nd panel you will insert your Email & Password.
+You will also type the subject (not necessary) and the message of the mail.

-After you fill everything, just click the 'Send' button and the mail will be send to the recipient.
+After everything is filled, just click the 'Send' button and everything will go according to plan.

--SOS-
+## -SOS-
-1)You must enable signin from less seccure apps in Gmail: https://myaccount.google.com/security
+- You **must** enable Sign-in from less seccure apps in your Gmail: https://myaccount.google.com/security

-2)You need to download and include javax.mail.jar, here is a link: https://javaee.github.io/javamail/
+- You **must** download & include javax.mail.jar.
+Here is a <a href="https://javaee.github.io/javamail/">link</a>.

-For more information about how the code works, there are lots of comments in the .java files to help you understand everything and follow along with ease!
+For more information about how the code works, you can check the comments in the .java files to help you understand everything and follow along with ease!